 Families should consult a medically qualified clinician in all matters relating to genetic diagnosis, management and health.

-This guide was written by: Dr. Seonaid Beaumont, Psychiatry Doctor, Sheffield, UK.
+This guide was compiled by Unique using a guide written by Dr. Seonaid Beaumont, Psychiatry Doctor, Sheffield, UK.
+The original work is licensed under a Creative Commons Attribution-ShareAlike 4.0 International License.

 2020 Version 1 (AP)